Erasmus Prize: Prize and adornment

 As of 2024, the prize consists of €150,000 and an adornment that was designed by Bruno Ninaber van Eyben in 1995.
 The adornment is a ribbon folded in the style of a harmonica, with ends made of titanium plates.
 The ribbon bears a text in the handwriting of Erasmus taken from a letter to Jean Carondelet written on 5 January 1523.
 The text reads "variae sunt ingeniorum dotes multae seculorum varietates sunt. quod quisque potest in medium proferat nec alteri quisquam invideat qui pro sua virili suoque modo conatur publicis studiis utilitatis aliquid adiungere.", which translates as "Diverse are the gifts of men of genius and many are the different kinds of ages.
 Let each one reveal the scope of his competence and let no one be envious of another who in keeping with his own ability and style tries to make a useful contribution to the education of all."

 Ceremony

-The award ceremony typically takes place at the Royal Palace of Amsterdam, where the prize is presented by the patron of the Foundation (King Willem-Alexander of the Netherlands as of 2015).
+The award ceremony typically takes place at the Royal Palace of Amsterdam, where the prize is presented by the patron of the Foundation (His Majesty the King Willem-Alexander of the Netherlands as of 2015).
 A wide range of academic and cultural activities are organised around the Erasmus Prize award ceremony, in cooperation with other academic and cultural organisations.
 These have included lectures, conferences, workshops, exhibitions, performances of dance, music and theatre, and other educational activities.
 An essay on the topic of the laureate and their work is also published.